emirhankaplan/VoltDBE/README.md

 #   VoltDB

-This repository contains SQL scripts to create and populate a `SUBSCRIBER` table, a stored procedure to select all subscribers, and Docker commands to manage your database container.
+This repository provides a guide to download and install VoltDB, create and populate a SUBSCRIBER table, create a stored procedure for selecting records from the SUBSCRIBER table, and develop a Java application to interact with VoltDB.

 ## Table Creation and Data Insertion